 - Recipe book (if you prefer digital, there are hundreds of student recipes online)

-- Small cutlery set - no, you don’t need a sundae spoon
+- Small cutlery set

 - Plates, small and large

 - Sharp knife (one good, general-purpose knife is plenty)

 - Air-tight containers - perfect for storage or as a lunch box!